 - The guidelines are adopted by schools, bootcamps, universities, and other educational institutions as best-in-class.

-- The guidelines are also included in procurement requirements for organizations commissioning web projects.
+- The guidelines are also included in future legislation and procurement requirements for organizations commissioning digital projects.

 Out of Scope